MythiliPalanisamy/Analysation_and_Model_Building/README.md

 This project contains two parts:
 ### 🔎 Analysation (data exploration)
-* Correlation
+* Cleaning the process
-* Expensive municipalities (more and less)
+* Finding insights and answers for some of the client questions
-* Relationship between price and other variables
+* Findings of relationship between price and other variables

 ### 🧱 Regression (model building)
 * LinearRegression